MaxRobertsDear/blog/content/blog/mech-to-software/index.md

 **Entering the market as a junior developer is likely going to take time.
 Make sure you plan accordingly.**

-### Why Makers, a London based bootcamp, is the right choice for me
+### Why Makers, a London based bootcamp, was the right choice for me
 **The people**, first and foremost: having compared the bootcamps online, it was clear to me that the only way I would definitively discover my preference was to meet the leaders of the course in person.
 Whilst most bootcamps showed enthusiasm, none displayed their concern for student well-fare quite as much as Makers.
 My first encounter with Makers was with a member of their marketing team.
 As someone who had only been with the company for 6 months, I was astounded at the level of knowledge she had for the syllabus, the style of teaching, where the alumni ended up commencing their coding careers and what backgrounds they came from.
 Having a brand ambassador be so passionate about their work speaks volumes for the company.

 **Engagement:** Alumni had reported that the careers team was not extensive enough to cope with the demand.
 Makers responded by expanding their team, thereby demonstrating their commitment to delivering excellent service to their students.